 - 12v Accessories: We’ve accumulated enough power adapters to charge run everything off the Vans 12v system meaning we can be without mains power but keep our toys working

-- XL Europe: A pretty unbeatable satnav that covers all of Western Europe.
+- TomTom XL Europe: A pretty unbeatable satnav that covers all of Western Europe.
 Really clear and easy to use, and also allows POIs to be added for ease of navigation.
 The latest 2Gb European maps are worth getting

 - Nationwide Credit Card: Probably the best and cheapest way of buying things when abroad.
 We also have Nationwide flex account which allows commission free withdrawals when abroad.